This post may contain affiliate links. For more information, read my disclosure policy.

 I sprinkled them with powdered sugar…that had been mixed with cocoa, cinnamon, and cayenne pepper.

-Adding the extra sprinkle on the top intensifies the heat a little.
+Adding the extra sprinkle on the top of these Mexican Brownies intensifies the heat a little.
 And it makes them prettier!

 Now, if you’re not much for heat, or you think some of your guests might not be, you can omit the cayenne from the topping.
 Or just use a pinch.
 The recipe calls for a pinch up to 1/8 teaspoon.
 The mix in the photos used 1/8 teaspoon and they had a definite kick.
 Use less, or omit, if you prefer.